boostorg/hana/README.md

 If you want to add unit tests or examples, just add a source file in `test/` or `example/` and then re-run the CMake generation step so the new source file is known to the build system.
-If the relative path from the root of the  project to the new source file is `path/to/file.cpp`, a target named `path.to.file` to compile the file will be created when CMake is run.
+Let's suppose the relative path from the root of the project to the new source file is `path/to/file.cpp`.
+When you re-run the CMake generation step, two new targets will be created.
+The first is a target named `compile.path.to.file`, which compiles that source file, and the second is a target named `run.path.to.file`, which compiles and then runs that source file.

 > #### Tip for Sublime Text users
 > If you use the provided [hana.sublime-project](hana.sublime-project) file,
-> you can select the "Build current file" build system to build the target
+> you can select the "Build current file" build system.
+You can then compile
-> associated to the current file.
+> the current file by pressing ⌘B.

 ## Project organization